 - While the icing is wet, you can add the lines for the boards or planks.
 You decide how long you want them and make the marks.
 Be sure to stagger the lines for the red and whiteboards so it looks like you actually made it with real wood.

 - Use a turkey lacer to make lines in the red icing.
 Line them up from North Dakota all the way down to Texas!

 - See how all of the red lines are even and all of the white lines are even?
-That is the look your going for.
+That is the look you’re going for.

 - Once you have made the individual boards, use the turkey lacer to make a few holes for the nails.
 It really is a fast fun detail for these American Flag Cookies.

 Rustic things make me so happy!
-Speaking of rustic, if you wan to make the stars or planks, repeat the process for the flags.
+Speaking of rustic, if you want to make the stars or planks, repeat the process for the flags.